Monday, December 31, 2007

 Scrape Leek mixture into Potatoes.
 Add Cinnamon, Cloves, Oregano, Salt and Pepper.

-If you're lucky enough to have an Immersion Blender or Food Processor, puree Soup.
-Otherwise (or if you prefer your soup chunky) mash it all up with a Potato Masher until it has reached desired consistency.
+(or if you prefer your soup chunky) mash it all up with a Potato Masher until it has reached desired consistency.

 If you removed it from the saucepan, return Soup to saucepan.
 Stir in milk and reheat over low heat.
 Serve warm.